pengshancai/AVS_gen/README.md

 # Generating After Visit Summaries

-This is the repo for the COLING 2022 paper [Generation of Patient After-Visit Summaries to Support Physicians](https://coling2022.org/) (Link will be available soon)
+This is the repo for the COLING 2022 paper [Generation of Patient After-Visit Summaries to Support Physicians](https://coling2022.org/) (Paper link will be available soon)

-### Datasets

 The model & results reported in this paper were obtained based on patient data from University of Massachusetts, Chan Medical School.
 Due to privacy issue, we could not open source our datasets.